Martin Gilbert, author portrait

 What set Gilbert apart was his meticulous, hands-on approach to historical research—personally driving to archives across continents, corresponding directly with eyewitnesses and participants, and even drawing the maps that appeared in his books.
 His scholarly range extended far beyond Churchill to encompass pioneering works on both World Wars, Jewish history, and Holocaust studies, bringing the same rigorous attention to detail to each subject.
 Knighted in 1995 for his services to British history and international relations, Gilbert's work possessed a rare combination of academic precision and narrative power that made complex historical events accessible to general readers.
 His influence extended into contemporary affairs as well, serving as a member of the Chilcot Inquiry into Britain's role in the Iraq War before his death in 2015.

-On LuvemBooks, we've reviewed Churchill, rating it 4/5 stars.
+On LuvemBooks, we've reviewed Churchill.

 1